hmasuai/dwn-tool/README.md

 In the terminal do `brew install python3`, [if on mac this is already installed!]`brew install zsh`, `brew install yt-dlp`, and then `brew install ffmpeg`
 Check out <a href="https://hmasusi-online.neocities.org/CD_Guide">my website</a> for some additonal discussion of this process!
 (And a little guide on downloading one specific song/playlist)
 Let me know if theres any errors!!
 You might have to set up an environmental variable for python.
-#### Installation
+#### Installation and Use
 1. Press the code and download zip button in github then extract the folder.
 2. Copy Spotify playlist and use [Exportify](https://watsonbox.github.io/exportify/) (not on firefox) and download the .csv file of the playlist.
 Don't change any of the settings or anything. **RENAME THE FILE TO songs.csv**
 3. Create a folder(or use whatever one you want) and put the .csv file into it along with space_replace.py and grabsound.sh.
 4. Open up command prompt and us `cd` to move into the folder.
-(Do `cd [destination]` until you arrive at the folder. i.e. `cd desktop` then `cd songs`)
+(Do `cd [destination]/[etc]` until you arrive at the folder. i.e. `cd desktop/songs`)
 5. Run the commands `chmod +x ./grabsound.sh` press enter and then `./grabsound.sh`
+6. Enter in the desired title for the output folder.
+Be careful that no folder of the same name already exists in the folder.
-6. yt-dlp will start to download all of the songs into a new folder called songs.
+7. yt-dlp will start to download all of the songs into a new folder called songs.
-7. Voila you're done :) Leaves you with a .opus file (ik people don't know it but its a good audio file type imo)
+8. Voila you're done :) Leaves you with a .opus file (ik people don't know it but its a good audio file type imo)
-8. To run again simply replace songs.csv
+9. To run again simply replace songs.csv

 #### Limitations
 - Downloads through a youtube search of title + artist which could fail if the song isn't on youtube.